denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 May, F.T.
 “IBM Word Processing Developments.” *IBM Journal of Research and Development* 25, no. 5 (September 1981): 741–54.

+Mills, Mara.
+“Deafening: Noise and the Engineering of Communication in the Telephone System.” *Grey Room* (April 1, 2011): 118–43.

 Morgan, J.S., and J.R.
 Norwood.
 “The IBM SELECTRIC Composer: Justification Mechanism.” *IBM Journal of Research and Development* 12, no. 1 (January 1968): 68–75.